Police Quest III: The Kindred: Development

 Released in 1991 for SCI version 1, Police Quest III is completely mouse-driven.
 It was only released for the IBM PC and the Amiga.
 During the late development stages of this game, Jim Walls left Sierra due to "circumstances".
 Sierra employee Jane Jensen finalized the writing for the still unfinished Police Quest III, and former LAPD chief Daryl F. Gates was named to take over the Police Quest series.
 Walls, along with several former Sierra employees, would go on to design Blue Force.

+A Sega CD port of the game was announced, but was never released.

 Reception

 The first four Police Quest games totaled 850,000 sales by late 1995.
 However, Markus Krichel of PC Games noted that "interest on the part of the gamer fell slightly" with Police Quest: Open Season, which led Sierra On-Line to experiment with a new direction for the series with Police Quest: SWAT.
 According to Sierra, combined sales of the Police Quest series—including SWAT—surpassed 1.2 million units by the end of March 1996.

 Computer Gaming World called Police Quest III "the best of the series to date", stating that the no-typing interface greatly improved gameplay.
 Amiga User International praised the graphics and realism of the Amiga version and gave the game a score of 91%.
 In reviewing the PC version, Zero likewise praised the graphics and realism, though they were critical of the long load times when moving from one location to another and the precision demanded by the controls, and awarded the game a total score of 79%.
 In 1992, Dragon gave the game 2 out of 5 stars.